xqms/libucomm/README.md

 libucomm aims to be a generic C++ library for serial communication between space-constrained low-power devices such as microcontrollers.

+The library is heavily templated to adapt to any usage pattern with minimal overhead.

 Features
 ========